 It’s no wonder why creatives like Ernest Hemingway and Joaquin Sorrolla were so infatuated with this area.
 Hemingway is quoted as saying, “You could hear the sea breaking on the beach and the lights shone on the wet sand”.
 In true Hemingway fashion, he perfectly captures the beauty of Malvarrosa beach.
 Sorrolla, Valencia’s most famous painter, had a gift for depicting the way the light shines on the sand and waves in Malvarrosa.
 It was in this enchanting port area that he found much of his artistic inspiration.
 There is even a mosaic of “Afternoon Sun”, one of his famous works, featured on Calle de Mediterraneo.

 Everyone speaks of the plentiful markets in Valencia.
 Many are more well-known for their centralized location and excellent goods and produce.
 The Mercat Cabanyal is not as commonly talked about, which is a shame.
 This market is just as big if not bigger than many of the other markets.
 It sells fresh produce, dairy products, meat, and more.
-Inside the warehouse there is food while outside there are shops for other things like flowers or clothes.
+Inside, there is food.
+Outside, there are shops for other things like flowers or clothes.
 Many of the restaurants in the area purchase their goods from here.
-Don’t let location get in the way of visiting one of the nicest markets in the city of Valencia!

 Hours: M-Sa: 07:00h – 15:00h